When Lincoln Paid: Background

 This was one of many films from the 1910s focusing on Lincoln's well-known practice of pardoning young Civil War soldiers condemned to die, if any extenuating circumstances might have been involved.

 Preservation status

 When Lincoln Paid was thought to be lost until a contractor who was demolishing a barn in Nelson, New Hampshire discovered a 35mm Monarch projector and seven reels of film.
 Among the seven reels was a nitrate print of When Lincoln Paid.
 The contractor donated the reels to the Keene State College Film Society.
 When Lincoln Paid was restored and was screened at Keene State College in April 2010.
+The 35mm copy of the film was gifted by Keene State College to George Eastman House, where it is now held.